tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 narrowed each year, so that children were most variable at age 3 and least variable at age 5.
 This result is consistent with a model of development children vary widely early on and converge on a more mature level of performance.
-From this perspective, word recognition as a skill is like articulation where most children grow out of immature speech patterns by grade school.
-An alternative outcome would have been
-troubling: Word recognition differences that expanded with age, the emergence of a word recognition "gap".
+From this perspective, word recognition is a skill where children "grow out" of immature and highly variable performance patterns.
+An alternative outcome would have been concerning: Word recognition differences that expanded with age with some children falling behind their peers.

 Although the range of individual differences decreased with age, individual differences did not disappear over time.
 When children at